Hushang Ansary: Later activities

+Politics

-Ansary is a devoted Republican, a former friend and business partner of Henry Kissinger, Alexander Haig, and James Baker, served on the National Finance Committee of the Bush-Cheney 2004 Presidential Campaign and is a trustee of the George W. Bush Presidential Library.
-In 2015, Ansary and his wife donated $2 million to a Super PAC supporting the presidential candidacy of Jeb Bush.
-He donated $2 million to Donald Trump's inauguration.
+Ansary was a member of the Republican Party and was known to be a friend and business associate of prominent Republican politicians Henry Kissinger, Alexander Haig, and James Baker.
+He served on the National Finance Committee for the 2004 presidential reelection campaign of George W. Bush.
+In 2015, he and his wife donated $2 million to a Super PAC supporting the presidential campaign of Jeb Bush.
+In 2017, they donated $2 million to inaugural committee of Donald Trump.

+Philanthropy

 Ansary was involved in the creation of several medical and educational institutions, such as the University of St. Martin and the James Baker Institute.
 In February 2014, Ansary supported the A Thousand Years of the Persian Book Exhibition at the Library of Congress.

-Ansary and his wife Shahla are based in Houston, Texas.
-Ansary is the brother of Cyrus A. Ansary.
+Personal life and death

+In 1964, Ansary married Maryam Panahi, who held a prominent social cricle in Iranian politics.
+They had a daughter together, Nina.
+According to historian Abbas Milani, the marriage later "came to a bitter end".
+Ansary and his second wife, Shahla, lived in Houston, Texas.

+Ansary died of cardiac arrest on 3 January 2026 at the age of 98.
+(Note: Some sources mislabel his death date as "January 4, 2026".)